asanteanana/asanteanana/README.md

 Hi, I'm Nana.
 I specialize in privacy engineering, data protection, and compliance, bridging the gap between security and user trust.

-My mission is to design robust privacy systems for the greater good of society.
+Aiming to design robust privacy systems for the greater good of society.

 I'm interested in AI for UX, as well as Explainable and Responsible AI.

-If you’re curious about privacy in our digital world or want to explore how AI can be used responsibly, I’m always open to connecting and having real conversations.

-🌱 I’m currently learning more about privacy laws, LLMs, and tools for thought.

 <!--